Waweshirush/simple_shell/README.md

 # simple_shell
-simple_shell is a collaboratory project where we will be creating a simple UNIX command interpreter.
-Task zero involves us writing a beautiful code that passes the Betty checks In task one, we are writing a UNIX command line interpreter.
+simple_shell is a collaboratory project where we will be creating a simple UNIX command interpreter./n Task zero involves us writing a beautiful code that passes the Betty checks In task one, we are writing a UNIX command line interpreter.
 For task two, we handle command lines with arguments